Imagine this scenario:

 Risk factors that can cause an outbreak of cold sores are:

-Change in weather
+- Change in weather

-If you already have an active cold sore blister take care to not touch it.
+If you already have an active cold sore blister, take care not to touch it.
 If you have touched the blister, wash your hands thoroughly.
 The fluid from the blister can spread and cause other blisters on noninfected areas of the lips, eyes, or fingers.

 How can you treat a cold sore?

-At Legacy Dental we provide laser therapy on active cold sores.
+At Legacy Dental, we provide laser therapy on active cold sores.
 This is best done in the tingling, burning stage of a cold sore.
-By catching it early, it will help the blister move through the phases faster and possibly make it not as big.
-Laser therapy is a great option without side effects.
+By catching it early, it will help the blister move through the healing phases faster and possibly make it not as big.